-Road; 'It welcomes away fans, has an excellent has an excellent selection of beers, cask ales as well as some brilliant pies.
-It is only a ten minute
+Road; 'It welcomes away fans, has an excellent selection of beers, cask ales as well as some brilliant pies.
+It is only a ten minute walk from

 There is the Golden Cup pub which is further on past the Fernhurst (going away from the ground) on Bolton Road and is tucked in by the motorway bridge.
 However this Thwaites pub is quite small, gets rather crowded and it is a good 20 minute (mostly uphill) trek from Ewood Park.
 It is friendly though and also offers a range of pies.
 On the other side of the motorway on the same road going further away from Ewood Park towards Darwen is the Anchor Hotel, which is also frequented by away fans.

 Just around the corner from the entrance to Blackburn Railway Station is a Wetherspoons outlet called the Postal Order.
 Alcohol is also served within the ground in the form of; Fosters (£3.50 pint), John Smith's (£3.50 pint), Bulmers Cider (£2.70 bottle) and Wine (£3.90 small bottle).
 The Club offer two pints of lager or bitter for £6.70.
 You can even have them served in a two pint pot!

 |How To Get There And Where To Park|